-The authentication procedure doesn't transmit password hashes to Microsoft Azure Cloud.
-Users authenticate exclusively through their web browser.
-The web browser must be able to resolve the DNS records of the UCS domain, this is a particularly important point to note for mobile devices.
+The single sign-on login to Microsoft 365 is done via the UCS integrated SAML implementation.
+Authentication takes place against the UCS server, and no password hashes are transmitted to Microsoft Azure Cloud.
+The user's authentication is done exclusively via the client's web browser.
+The web browser should however be able to resolve the DNS records of the UCS domain, this is a particularly important point to note for mobile devices.